List of Myanmar Motion Picture Academy Awards: 2014 Academy Awards

 The Myanmar Motion Picture Academy Awards presentation ceremony for 2014 and 2015 was held on 3 April 2016 in Yangon, Myanmar Event Park.
 Kaung Kyoe Ko Hnite Ti Say Min won five golden angel trophy for Best Film, Best Screenplay, Best Actress, Best Music and Best Editing.

 2015 Academy Awards

 2016 Academy Awards

 The Myanmar Motion Picture Academy Awards for 2016 was held on 18 March 2017 at People's Square and Park, Yangon.
 This ceremony is distinct for the beautiful stage background with Shwedagon Pagoda.
 For the pre-celebration of 100-year Anniversary of Myanmar Motion Picture, decorated with 100 statutes of Academy awards.
 The VP and the Information Minister attended as VVIP Guest.
 Oak-Kyer-Myat-Pouk won three golden angel trophy for Best Film, Best Director and Best Actor.

 2017 Academy Awards

 The Myanmar Motion Picture Academy Awards for 2017 was held on 23 March 2018 at Myanmar Event Park, Yangon.

 2018 Academy Awards

 The Myanmar Motion Picture Academy Awards for 2018 was held on 23 March 2019 at The One Entertainment Park, Yangon.

+2019 Academy Awards

+The Myanmar Motion Picture Academy Awards for 2019, 2020 and 2022 was held on 6 May 2023 at City Hall, Lahar Pyin Theater, Nay Pyi Taw.